Jasim

 Jasim (جاسم, also spelled Jasem or Jassem) is a city in the Izraa District of the Daraa Governorate in southern Syria.
 It is located 41 kilometers north of Daraa, near Nawa to the south, Kafr Shams to the north, Inkhil to the northeast and al-Harra to the northwest.
 According to the Syria Central Bureau of Statistics (CBS), Jasim had a population of 31,683 in the 2004 census.
 It is the administrative center of a nahiyah ("subdistrict") consisting of two localities with a combined population of 39,624 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

 History

 Late antiquity

+The village is recorded as Gasimeas (Γασιμεάς) in the Diocletianic boundary stones corpus, dated to c.
+300 CE.

-Jasim is believed to be Gashmai (גשמי), a place mentioned in the Mosaic of Rehob as a town in the territory of Naveh (modern Nawa).
+Jasim appears as Gashmai (גשמי) in the Mosaic of Rehob as a town in the territory of Naveh (modern Nawa).
 It is also referenced in the Tosefta and the Jerusalem Talmud.

 During the Byzantine period, Jasim was a seat of the Monophysite church in 570.
 It was controlled and populated by the Ghassanid Arabs, a vassal kingdom of the Byzantine Empire.
 There were five monasteries affiliated with the Monophysites located in the town.
 The Ghassanid king Nu'man was buried in between Jasim and nearby Tubna.